Undergraduate study | Scottish Ethnology

 Your learning at a glance

-- You can take Scottish Ethnology as a single honours subject, or jointly with one of up to seven other subjects, including Celtic, Scottish Literature, and Scottish History.
+- You can take Scottish Ethnology as a single honours subject, or jointly with one of a range of other subjects, including Celtic, and Scottish History.

 - You’ll complete a four-year MA degree, with the opportunity to study abroad in your third year.